Josh Lowe Player Props: Rays vs. Rangers

-Josh Lowe -- .194 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Dane Dunning on the hill, on July 17 at 8:05 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.243 on-base percentage in past 10 games, 72 points below season-long percentage), take on starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Royals.
+He notched a home run while going 2-for-3 in his last game against the Rangers.

 Josh Lowe Game Info & Props vs. the Rangers